 This fantasy is a paperback edition that was published by Ace Books on June 1, 2004 and has 304 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Solstice Wood, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose
+Other books by this author which I have reviewed include Solstice Wood, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 A standalone fantasy that was nominated in 2004 for the Mythopoeic Fantasy Award for Adult Literature.

 What a lovely fairy tale!
 McKillip incorporates Baba Yaga into this fantasy about magicians battling great evil, a “tell-tale” heart, the loss of a great love that is eager for the death of its survivor, and the beleaguered princess who rescues his heart all woven in with ogres, a shapeshifter, firebirds, and enchanted creatures.

 And art-lovers will adore the incredibly beautiful book cover.